JasJohn3/SEO_Website_Refactor/README.md

     </footer>
 ```

-## Jumbotron/Hero image
+### Jumbotron/Hero image
 The Jumbotron is one of the major highlight features for accessibility.
-Initially, the jumbotron was a <div class="hero">.
+Initially, the jumbotron was a `<div class="hero">`.
 This was changed to
     ```
         <section ><img src="./assets/images/digital-marketing-meeting.jpg" alt="Four people gather around for an office meeting reviewing documents" class="hero"></section>
     ```
 This modification allows screen readers to be able to read the alt attribute of the image.
 Addtionally, the css was modified to exclude the background image and the original `<div>` was changed to a `<section>`

-## <main> element
+### `<main>` element
-The <main> element was changed from a <div class="content">
+The `<main>` element was changed from a `<div class="content">`.
+This allows for our content to have separation as well as giving the screen reader the ability to define where the main content of the page is located.